TITLE:

 · Allow for sufficient time to complete the training.

-o Sponsors shall give Users sufficient notification so that they can make best use of Jefferson Lab’s options for ES&H training.
+o Mentors shall give users sufficient notification so that they can make best use of Jefferson Lab’s options for ES&H training.

-o The user’s SRL may be entered into the training database by the sponsor or by the International Services Office.
+o The user's SRL may be modified in the training database by the Mentor.

 · Do not assign or authorize people to work in potentially hazardous situations before they have acquired the appropriate skill(s).
 Provide escorts or comparable interim measures when appropriate.